 As a pet parent myself, I know how important it is to want to keep your dog safe.
 I was skeptical at first about an RV Pet Monitor.
 Could they really help my dog?
 I thought, “how much can the temperature really change?”
-But after a friend of mine told me she used one for her RV, and $60 OFF with Code RV BLOG, I figured I’d try it out.
+But after a friend of mine told me she used one for her RV, I figured I’d try it out.

 The RV Pet Monitor was simple to set up.
 I unboxed it and it came with clear instructions on how to sync with my phone.

 First I downloaded the (Waggle?)
 Pet App to my phone through the App Store.

 Step 2: Fill Out Your Info

 The app asks you to fill in basic information about your pets.
 This helps determine what temperatures are most comfortable for them.
 A dog with a heavier coat will obviously want a cooler room than a smaller dog that’s bred for hot weather, and so forth.

 Add the temperature monitor to your RV, somewhere that you can see it that also will receive a neutral temperature gauge.
 Somewhere too close to the AC or heat vent or will make your monitor more sensitive than necessary.